Where Some Ideas Are Stranger Than Others...

 The issue of touch being piled with negative valence in mainstream north american society especially is by no means a new discovery of mine.
 In fact, science fiction author and linguist Suzette Haden Elgin wrote a book in 1996 that discusses this issue in some detail.
 As can be expected, the book is not without its problems, and those problems themselves reflect the broader pejorative view of kinaesthetic learning.
 She refers to "touch dominant" people, by which she means people whose preferred way of learning about the world and how to carry out tasks is by using their hands and moving their bodies in modern terminology, a kinaesthetic learner.
 Unfortunately, Elgin constructs such learners as people with a problem, people who are sick.
 On the one hand, this is not the way kinaesthetic learners are spoken or written about today.
 On the other, the underlying unease with kinaesthetic activity and learning remains.
 Elgin herself discusses how comfort with touch had plummeted between her childhood and the time of writing the book.
 Certainly today touch is coded in a hypersexualized and hyperviolent manner, in eerie parallel with the increased real life use of weapons that maim, kill, or stun from a distance.

 Yet the overall movement of the body seems less frowned upon, at least if it is channeled solely into sports.
 Body movement is emphatically discouraged in schools and workplaces, where the preferred set up is desks that leave little room for a person to push back their chair, if the chair isn't literally bolted to the desk.
 It shouldn't be surprising that children in a typical school environment may have difficulty sitting still, nor that if they successfully learn to stay still that they then struggle to take full part in physical education classes or play energetically outside.
 Athletes receive a great deal of social affirmation, but they get caught in a different double bind.
 The "dumb jock" stereotype is still prevalent, quite apart from the racist stereotype of the "violent black athlete."
-It is as if movement is okay in sports, because that is where it can be rendered harmless, especially if the people involved go on to leave their sporting pursuits behind for "real jobs."
+It is as if movement is okay in sports, because that is where it can be rendered harmless, especially if the people involved go on to leave their sporting pursuits behind for "real jobs," or are racialized so that keeping them out of "real jobs" is considered a plus.

 Of course, human beings who move as they wish or need to, are difficult to control.
 In the context of so-called taylorism, the desire to control movement is about "efficiency" as achieved by deskilling workers so that they may perform a single task as quickly and with as little excess movement as possible.
 Bad for humans, and something that channeled very nicely into the development and deployment of robots in factories.
 The elision between "control" and "efficiency" may be common, but that doesn't make it true.
 Yet another pop culture reference suggests this has been acknowledged for many years.
 There is after all, another character who seems confined to the use of one finger at least to get his work done, who has not suffered Davros' fictional fate.
 There seems to be quite broad agreement about this one finger future, whether it be about buttons or screens, oddly enough.